frysop/sewsocial/README.md

 Sew Social allows people interested in sewing to find information about sewing classes in the inishowen area.
 The website is for all levels of sewers, with differnt levels of classes offered in two seperate locations.
 Users will be inspired by looking at photos of previous creations made in previous classes by looking at the gallery page.

 The site will also show how the classes encourage social interaction and mutual support in each class.
-The site will allow users interested in starting sewing to borrow a sewing maching before commiting to the expense of buying a machine.
+It will aslo allow users interested in sewing to borrow a sewing machine before commiting to the expense of buying one.

 ![Responsive screens](/assets/media/amiresponsive.png)